tingerrr/hydra/README.md

 matching element in your document.

-`loc` can be used in contexts where location is already known, this avoids a call to `locate`, allowing you to inspect the result of `display` directly. `prev-filter` and `next-filter` are used to check if an element is eligible for being displayed.
-They receive the `context`, the previous and next element relative to the given `loc`, the element thast is checked for is not `none`, but the other may be.
+`loc` can be used in contexts where location is already known, this avoids a call to `locate`, allowing you to inspect the result of `display` directly.

+`prev-filter` and `next-filter` are used to check if an element is eligible for being displayed.
+They receive the `context`, the previous and next element relative to the given `loc`, the element that is checked for is not `none`, but the other may be.
+These fucntions are executed at most once.

+If `is-book` is set to `true`, it will not display the element if it is visible on the previous open page.
+This means for a book with `left` binding, if hydra is used on the right page while the previous section is visible on the left page, it will display nothing.

 Of `paper`, `page-size` and `top-margin` exactly one must be given. `paper` and `page-size` are for convenience aand will be used to calculate the `top-margin` for you.
 Use them as follows: